-The Group's finance lease receivables are denominated in RMB which is the functional currency of the relevant group entity.
-The effective interest rates of the above finance leases range from approximately 10.34% to 23.09% (2020: 7.87% to 28.01%) per annum during the year ended 31 December 2021.
+The Group's finance lease receivables are denominated in RMB which is the functional currency of the relevant group entities.
+The effective interest rates of the above finance leases range from approximately 10.34% to 23.09% per annum during the year ended 31 December 2022 (2021: approximately 10.34% to 23.09% per annum).

-18. FINANCE LEASE RECEIVABLES (CONTINUED)
+17. FINANCE LEASE RECEIVABLES (CONTINUED)